 Welcome to the enchanting world of Gnomesville, nestled in the picturesque Ferguson Valley, Western Australia.

-This unique village, tucked away amidst rolling green hills, holds a special place in the hearts of locals and visitors alike.
-What started as a playful gesture by a single gnome enthusiast has blossomed into an enchanting phenomenon, captivating the imaginations of all who stumble upon it.
-Prepare to be greeted by an amazing sight of thousands of gnomes – some of who have withstood the floods in 2018.
+This unique village, tucked away amidst rolling green hills, holds a special place in the hearts of locals and visitors.
+What started as a playful gesture by a single gnome enthusiast has blossomed into an enchanting phenomenon, captivating the imaginations of all who visit.
+Prepare to be greeted by an amazing sight of thousands of different types of gnomes – some of who have withstood the floods in 2018!

-Beyond Gnomesville, the Ferguson Valley region offers a treasure trove of activities to indulge in.
+Beyond this quirky attraction, the Ferguson Valley region offers a treasure trove of activities to indulge in.
 Sip on award-winning wines at boutique wineries, savour delicious local produce, or hike through scenic bushland.

 🗺️ Where is Gnomesville?